open-telemetry/opentelemetry-php-contrib/src/Utils/Test/README.md

 - Support for hierarchical span relationships
 - Verification of span names, kinds, attributes, events, and status
 - Flexible matching with strict and non-strict modes
+- Support for PHPUnit matchers/constraints for more flexible assertions
 - Detailed error messages for failed assertions

 ## Requirements